etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/transformers.md

 Transformers are a sophisticated variant of [[neural networks]] that were first introduced in the  landmark paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) published in 2017.
-Most commonly, Transformers are seen as text-generative [[sequential modeling|sequence-to-sequence]] models that perform **next token prediction** and enable us to process extremely large sequences of data in parallel.
+Most commonly, Transformers are seen as text-generative [[sequence modeling|sequence-to-sequence]] models that perform **next token prediction** and enable us to process extremely large sequences of data in parallel.

 >[!info] Sources
 >The source material for this page include